-It can feel daunting to take on the seemingly unending volume of tasks, from the design and branding of your company, to scaling, marketing, and handling the day-to-day administration and management of your business, budgets, processes, and stakeholders.
+Taking on a solo venture or getting a new business of the ground, it can feel daunting to take on the seemingly unending volume of tasks.
+From the design and branding of your company, to scaling, marketing, and handling the day-to-day administration and management of your business, budgets, processes, and stakeholders, you need an arsenal of tools to ease the burden.

 Fortunately, there’s a wealth of free and accessible online tools that can lighten the workload of your venture and automate or streamline your processes.